 The strategy comes first.
 Fintechs must be aware of the requirements that a machine learning model meets and what the result should look like.
-The model must also fit into a predefined target image to clear how the products delivered are interpreted and which answers are sought.
+The model must also fit into a predefined target image to clarify how the products delivered are interpreted and which answers are sought.

 Based on the strategic concept, the next step requires the exact description and procurement of required transaction and customer data and the establishment of technical databases and software.
 Financial institutions should also include external data such as company lists, adverse reports, and sanction lists in the calculation.

 Understanding of Data

 A machine learning model lives from its data and learns more the more distant data samples are repeated.
 This increases statistical accuracy, explains the dynamics of the model, and leaves room for further design.
 The model can be adapted and improved by subsequently making the results plausible.